 WHAT TO WEAR

 Coordinating an entire family wardrobe for portraits is a lot of work!
+For me personally it’s exciting and so rewarding watching it all come together.
+I can also see how it can also turn into a stressful process as well.
+I am here to help!
 I always suggest starting with what you have in your closet and building out from there.

 Earth tones and muted neutral colors are sure to create a timeless look.